jvillalobos/CTP-Manager/README.rst

 This is a Firefox add-on that manages the domain whitelist for the plugin Click-to-Play feature.
-While this whitelist can be modified on demand, when visiting sites that use plugins, this might not work correctly on some edge cases, and network administrators might want to have a predetermined whitelist.
-This add-on simplifies those tasks.
+While this whitelist can be modified on demand when visiting sites that use plugins, this might not work correctly on some edge cases, and network administrators might want to have a predetermined whitelist.
+This add-on simplifies doing this.

 **How to use on Desktop Firefox (and SeaMonkey)**